Strength Training Causes Stunted Growth – Truth or Myth?

 Benefits of Strength Training

 There are many benefits that kids can gain from strength training.
 Other than strength gains, youths can improve their coordination skills especially if they are involved in sports that require, jumping, throwing or kicking.
 Strength training can also help reduce the risk of injury as the supportive structures like ligaments and tendons, and the strength and balance around a joint are well conditioned to react better.
+Closely related to coordination skills is proprioception.
+A large number of musculoskeletal injuries are related to proprioception issues such as ankle sprains.
+(See Quick Reflexes is Important to Everyone)

 The key to a strength training programme for youths lies in its design and supervision.
 A well-designed programme looks into a holistic approach of training, not just based on lifting heavier weights.
-The intensity and duration for strength training has to factor in the total amount of time the individual is performing physical activities in a week so that the risk of injury is greatly reduced.
+The intensity and duration for strength training have to factor in the total amount of time the individual is performing physical activities in a week so that the risk of injury is greatly reduced.
 Therefore each individual should have his or her own customised training programme.

 A qualified person supervising the programme allows for a safe adherence to the proper form and technique of performing the exercises.